 The Healing Power of Nature

-The presence of plants and natural elements has long been associated with health and well-being.
-Known as biophilia, this innate human affinity for nature can be harnessed in indoor vertical gardens to create a restorative and calming environment.
 For individuals with disabilities, this connection to nature can offer a much-needed respite from the challenges and stressors of daily life.
-The simple act of tending to plants and watching them grow can foster a sense of tranquility and satisfaction, helping to alleviate feelings of anxiety or depression.
+Tending to plants and watching them grow can foster a sense of tranquility and satisfaction, helping to alleviate anxiety or depression.

 Engaging the Senses for Holistic Healing